cn0047/stash/ed/javascript/README.md

         break;
 }

-// Convenience method but slow with (frames[1].document.forms[0]) {
+// Convenience method but slow (many optimizations disabled here)...
+// It won't create new proberty in scope of object.
+// It creates new own execution scope... with (frames[1].document.forms[0]) {
     name.value = '007'; // Equal to frames[1].document.forms[0].name.value
 }